Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Introduction

 In order to overcome the aforementioned issues, in this paper, we propose Direct $Q$-function optimization (DQO), an offline RL algorithm for LLMs.
 In DQO, the responding procedure is formulated as a Markov Decision Process (MDP) and our goal is to learn an optimal policy under KL-regularization.
 Our algorithm adopts the framework of soft $Q$-learning, where the $Q$-function is directly parameterized by the language model.
-Then both the $Q$-function network and the value network are updated according to Soft Bellman Equation on offline data.
+Then both the $Q$-function network and the value network are updated to fit the offline data according to Soft Bellman Equation.
 The MDP formulation makes DQO a multi-step learning algorithm, and can therefore exploit process reward signals.
 A holistic comparison of our method and other alignment methods is shown in Table~\ref{table:motivation}.
-Unlike DPO or DRO, where all tokens (actions) within a response (trajectory) are evenly incentivized or punished, DQO can discover the correct reasoning steps in a incorrect response, see the case in Table~\ref{table:example}.
 Specifically, our contributions are summarized as follows \begin{itemize}[leftmargin=*] \item We propose Direct $Q$-function optimization, or DQO, an offline RL algorithm for LLMs.
-Compared to previous methods, DQO can learn from offline and negative or unbalanced samples.
-Moreover, DQO is featured by step-wise learning, which is favorable for long-horizon tasks and able to exploit process rewards. \item We introduce a practical instantiation of DQO, which equips DQO with $\lambda$-return and importance sampling.
+DQO formulates the LLM reasoning process as an MDP and adopt soft-actor-critic framework to fit the $Q$-value and $V$-value, where the $Q$-function is directly parameterized by the policy network.
+Compared to previous methods, DQO learns from offline and negative or unbalanced samples.
+Moreover, the MDP formulation, compare to bandit, is more favorable for long-horizon tasks and able to exploit process rewards. \item We introduce a practical instantiation of DQO, which equips DQO with $\lambda$-return and importance sampling.
 These techniques stabilize the training process and ensure a good performance. \item We empirically compare DQO with a wide range of widely used alignment algorithms on math problem-solving tasks.
-Experiment results show that DQO outperforms these baselines on both GSM8K and MATH datasets.
+Experiment results show that DQO outperforms these baselines on both several math-problem-solving datasets.
 Moreover, as shown by our experiment, when process rewards are available, the performance of DQO can be further boosted, indicating that DQO can benefit from process rewards. \end{itemize}